Galileo Circle

-The Sonntagskreis was a senior sister organization of Galileo Circle, but its membership required at least a finished university degree.
+The Sonntagskreis is often considered as a smaller successor organisation of Galileo Circle in Germany, but its membership required at least a finished university degree.
 However the Sonntagskreis preferred rather the membership of scholars.

 In the interwar period, following the dissolution of the Circle, Hungarian conservative intellectuals criticised the Galileists for having instigated the Aster Revolution, their contribution in the disarmament of the Hungarian army when other nations started to claim large territories from Hungary, their activity led to the tragic events of the Hungarian Soviet Republic and for being responsible for the decisions of the Treaty of Trianon, which resulted in the loss of 70% of the pre-war territory of Hungary and 64% of the pre-WW1 era population.